FBS Unveils Record Growth, New Products At Annual Summit

-(MENAFN- GlobeNewsWire - Nasdaq) FBS in 2023: A Year of Recognition and Unprecedented Achievements
+(MENAFN- ACN NewsWire) FBS in 2023: A Year of Recognition and Unprecedented Achievements

-SINGAPORE, Dec.
-12, 2023 (GLOBE NEWSWIRE) -- FBS, the leading global broker, summarizes 2023 and celebrates its remarkable achievements at its annual summit.
+SINGAPORE, Dec 13, 2023 - (ACN Newswire) - FBS, the leading global broker, summarizes 2023 and celebrates its remarkable achievements at its annual summit.
 Following its mission of being a reliable financial services provider, FBS has ensured growth opportunities for its clients by enhancing trading conditions, expanding its Introducing Broker program, and implementing diverse support initiatives for traders.

 Several prestigious financial organizations and professional media have marked the brand's efforts.
 The list of FBS's accolades for 2023 includes